Kumarmukeshsingh/node_crud/README.md

+open README.md file in a vs code and fallow th instruction .....

-express js user registation project
+1. express js user registation project
 clone this repositry and user this project for learning purpuse.

  got to terminal and type....